seancswanson/seancswanson/README.md

 - 📄 Know about my experiences [seancswanson.com/cv](seancswanson.com/cv).

-- ⚡ Fun fact **I was in a John Mayer music video for the song "I Still Feel Like You're Man".**
+- ⚡ Fun fact **I was in a John Mayer music video for the song "I Still Feel Like Your Man".**

 <h3 align="left">Connect with me:</h3>
 <p align="left">